Value on education

 Earl grew up in southern Arkansas on a dairy farm where he learned the value of hard work from an early age.
 At 4 a.m. childhood chores were to milk the cows and help Dad transport heavy milkcans for processing.
 His life has followed this early path – both in terms of agriculture and hard work.
 He ultimately became the Founder and President of ProduceOne, Inc., importing agricultural products and providing community service for the fresh produce industry.
 To this day, he offers a free comprehensive website on daily market shipping points and terminal prices internationally for 250 commodities for his profession.

-Vancouver USA offers so much to enjoy!
-On the north bank of the Columbia River, dine at our waterfront restaurants and walk the trails.
-Shop local whether for a vintage boutique, art gallery or wine tasting.
-Take in local history of Fort Vancouver or sample a brew or meet your friends downtown.
-Earl loves this great city and loves sharing it with friends and family.
+This area offers so much to experience!
+On the bank of the Columbia River, dine at our waterfront restaurants and walk the trails.
+Shop local whether for a vintage boutique or art gallery.
+Take in local history of Fort Vancouver or take in nature’s hidden wonders in a retreat to the forest, sample a brew or meet your more active friends at the Gorge Loop Fitness Trail.
 Working together we will also bring change where needed such as tackling the issue impacting thousands of our wage-earners who now have to commute out of the area for quality jobs.
 Earl listens.